scottwedge/coding-refresher/problems-list/recursion.md

 5. factorial using recursion
 6. power of n
 7. tower of hanoi
-8. print a list
+8. print a linked list
-9. print a list in reverse
+9. print a linked list in reverse
 10. binary tree in order traversal
 11. binary tree pre order traversal
 12. bubble sort